Sledmine/lua-blam/README.md

 local blam = require("luablam")
 ```

-Here is an example of how you can get and set data of and object, this example shows how to make the current player biped invisible.
+Here is an example of how you can get and set data of an object, this example shows how to make the current player biped invisible.
 ```lua
 -- Blam script example for Chimera - 572/582 Lua scripting.